ambertunnell/ambertunnell.github.io/source/_posts/2014-06-29-analyzing-instance-variables-in-ruby.markdown

 title: "Analyzing instance variables in Ruby"
 date: 2014-06-29 21:26:29 -0400
 comments: true
-categories: [Ruby, instance variables, self, Flatiron School]
+categories: [Ruby, instance variables, self]
 ---
 Instance variables in Ruby can be accessed in two ways.
 Directly with an @ symbol, `@variable`, or through a method call, `self.variable`.
 Many Rubyists think these are synonymous.
 However, they are not.